/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • By 4WD take an off-the-beaten-track route through the abandoned Xeros Potamos valley whose pristine landscape has seen little change over centuries.

-• Spend 2 nights in the Troödos Mountains featuring traditional villages and a collection of UNESCO World Heritage-listed Byzantine painted churches and monasteries.
+• Spend 2 nights in the Troödos Mountains featuring a collection of UNESCO World Heritage-listed Byzantine painted churches and monasteries.

 • Explore the impressive Crusader fortress of Kolossi, headquarters of the Knights of St John (Knights Hospitaller) and the remains of their medieval sugar mill.

-• In northern Nicosia view the Büyük Khan, Cyprus’ best-preserved Ottoman caravanserai.
+• In north Nicosia view the Büyük Khan, Cyprus’ best-preserved Ottoman caravanserai.

 Itinerary